Floorp-Projects/Floorp/mobile/android/android-components/README.md

 * **Toolbar** - A customizable toolbar for browsers.

+## Concept

+_API contracts and abstraction layers for browser components._

+* **Engine** - Abstraction layer that allows hiding the actual browser engine implementation.

+* **Toolbar** - Abstract definition of a browser toolbar component.

+## Feature

+_Combined components to implement feature-specific use cases._

+* **Session** - A component thats connects an (concept) engine implementation with the browser session module.

+* **Toolbar** - A component thats connects a (concept) toolbar implementation with the browser session module.

 ## UI

-_Generic UI components for building apps._
+_Generic low-level UI components for building apps._

+* **Autocomplete** - A set of components to provide autocomplete functionality.

 * **Colors** - The standard set of [Photon](https://design.firefox.com/photon/) colors.

-* **Autocomplete** - A set of components to provide autocomplete functionality.
+* **Fonts** - The standard set of fonts used by Mozilla Android products.

 ## Support